A Perfectly Truthful Calibration Measure: Introduction

 Assuming the index partition $\cB$ is fixed, the truthfulness of $\binECEtwo$ comes from the truthfulness of squared error: within each bin $B_i$, the expected squared bias over $\vstate\sim \vpred$

 is minimized if and only if $\sum_{t\in B_i}r_t = \sum_{t\in B_i}p_t$, implying minimized by predicting the truth $r_t = p_t$.

-However, $\binECEtwo$ is not truthful because it does not bin based on indices $t$, but rather the prediction values $r_t$.
+However, $\binECEtwo$ in its standard form is not truthful because it does not bin based on indices $t$, but rather the prediction values $r_t$.
 Specifically, $\binECEtwo$ combines adjacent predictions into the same bin.
 It works by first partitioning the prediction space $[0, 1]$ into intervals, with one bin corresponding to each interval.
-Each bin is decided by the predictions $v_t$ that fall within the corresponding interval.
+Each bin consists of the predictions $v_t$ that fall within the corresponding interval.
 A strategic predictor will try to reduce the expected error by manipulating the partition $\cB$ via making untruthful predictions.
 For the same \Cref{example: intro nontruthful}, always predicting the same value $r_1 = \cdots = r_T$ puts all the indices in the same bin, resulting in a different index partition $\cB'$ than predicting truthfully.
 This different partition can significantly reduce the expected $\binECEtwo$ due to the bin-size-based normalization $1/|B_i|$ in \eqref{eq:tech-1-0}.

-The example above hints that we can achieve truthfulness if the expected error of truthful predictions is \emph{invaiant} to the index partition $\cB$.
-To see this, our analysis above shows that for any partition $\cB'$ that could potentially be manipulated from a strategic report $\vreport$, predicting the truth achieves smaller or equal expected error on the same parition $\cB'$:
+The example above hints that we can achieve truthfulness if the expected error of truthful predictions is \emph{invariant} to the index partition $\cB$.
+To see this, our analysis above shows that for any index partition $\cB'$ that could potentially be manipulated from a strategic report $\vreport$, predicting the truth achieves smaller or equal expected error on the same index partition $\cB'$:

 To establish truthfulness, we need to show that the truthful predictions $\vpred$ achieve smaller or equal expected error on the un-manipulated partition $\cB$ from truthful predictions:

 To bridge the gap between what we have \eqref{eq:tech-1-1} and what we need \eqref{eq:tech-1-2}, it suffices if the expected truthful error is invariant of the binned partition for truthful predictions: